Suzuki Harmonica with 24 Holes, Brass Reed Plates, ABS Plastic Comb, and Stainless Steel Covers

-Suzuki W-24 Winner Tremolo harmonicas have 24 holes, brass reed plates, ABS plastic comb and stainless steel covers.
+Suzuki W-24 Winner Tremolo harmonicas have 24 holes, brass reed plates, ABS plastic comb, and stainless steel covers.
 The Winner comes with a cardboard carrying case.

-Moulded plastic comb
+Molded plastic comb

 Stainless steel covers

 What Is Tremolo Harmonicas?